What Makes a Car Backfire?

 And, let’s not forget the distributor cap.
 Moisture inside a distributor cap will cause carbon tracking.
 Tracking causes the spark meant for one cylinder to “track” to another cylinder.
 This causes the spark plugs to fire when they shouldn’t, and worse, not fire when they should.

 Replacing the spark plugs, spark plug wires, distributor cap (and rotor) are DIY operations.
-(Check out another DIY fix for car paint repair and rust prevention.)
+(Find out 100 more car maintenance jobs you can do on your own.)

 What to Do If Your Car Backfires?